GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 To pre-process the DataSet, the first step was to grayscale using cv2.cvtColor funtion followed by a normalization.
 For the model I got better result just divinding the image array by 255 than using (x-128)/128 technique.
 I tried others tools as cv2.normalize , but as before mentioned, no improvement was verifyed.

+The Validation dataset was augmented just concatenating the dataset itself, followed by a code (enhance_fig funtion) who randomly rotate and modify the sharpness of all dataset.

 ![alt text][image3]